sanjitk7/node_python_communication/README.md

 ## Understating Python to NodeJS Interfacing

 1. Creating a Python child process in nodeJS to run Python for computations - Simple Summation by using Python for computation
+2. Simple Express server and accessing endpoint with requests from python

 ### Why Python for computations?